abc1199281/batchsmith/README.md

 - **Structured JSON validation**: Define output schemas with JSON Schema.
 - **Batch processing**: Generate multiple outputs in one run.
 - **Templated prompts**: Customize system and user prompts with template variables.
 - **Markdown conversion**: Convert the output JSON to Markdown sections (one per item) using the `--to-markdown` option.
 Each section expands the input data as bullet points in an **Input** subsection and the model’s response in an **Answer** subsection, ordering fields per the schema’s `required` array.
-String values containing newline characters are rendered with line breaks.
-A `.md` file is auto-saved alongside the JSON output.
+String values containing newline characters are rendered with Markdown hard line breaks (two spaces).
+A `.md` file is auto-saved alongside the JSON output; use `--to-pdf` to also generate a PDF (requires pypandoc and a CJK-capable LaTeX font; e.g., install `fonts-noto-cjk`).

 ## Requirements